 The basic setup that has been describe in this chapter can also be used online via JSfiddle.
 JSFiddle uses the same three resources used in this chapter (

 browser.js) to make writing React online simple.

 Below is an embedded JSFiddle containing the

 HelloMessage component used throughout this chapter.
 By clicking on the "results" tab you can view the React component rendered to the DOM.
 To edit the code just click on "edit with JSFiddle".

 browser.js).
 As well, the "Resources" tab will show that JSFiddle is pulling in the

 It will be assumed that after reading this chapter that you understand the basic requirements to setup React and Babel via

 browser.js.
 And that while JSFiddle does not make it obvious, this is the same exact setup being used by JSFiddle to run React code.

-JSFiddle will be used throughout the rest of this book to show the results of React code transformed by Babel.
+JSFiddle will be used through out this rest of this book to show the results of React code, transformed by Babel.